How Do I Configure a Kubernetes Networking.istio.io EnvoyFilter With Pulumi?

-In this guide, we will configure an EnvoyFilter for Istio workloads using Pulumi.
+In this guide, we will explore how to configure an EnvoyFilter for Istio workloads using Pulumi.
 The EnvoyFilter

 Key Points:

-- Pulumi and Kubernetes Integration: We will use Pulumi’s Kubernetes provider to manage Kubernetes resources.
+- Pulumi and Kubernetes Integration: Utilize Pulumi’s Kubernetes provider to manage and automate Kubernetes resources.

-- Istio EnvoyFilter: We will create an EnvoyFilter to manipulate HTTP headers.
+- Istio EnvoyFilter: Create an EnvoyFilter to manipulate HTTP headers, showcasing the customization capabilities of Istio.

 import * as pulumi from "@pulumi/pulumi";